Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-2.md

 ## 2.2 Run the Bootstrap

 You are now ready to run the boostrap and setup your environment.
-If you want to use custom names for your resources, please refer to our [FAQs](https://github.com/Azure/alz-terraform-accelerator/wiki/Frequently-Asked-Questions) section.
+If you want to use custom names for your resources or automate the bootstrap, please refer to our [FAQs](https://github.com/Azure/alz-terraform-accelerator/wiki/Frequently-Asked-Questions) section.

 The inputs differ depending on the VCS you have chosen: